In spite of all the high technology available these days, in the form of computer based audio

 So why is it that guitarists will pay double the price for a monster tower of amps and cabs with valves?

-super microprocessor controlled digital jobby?
+the latest super microprocessor controlled digital jobby?

 Does the "warm sound" have anything to do with the fact that these fragile glass components